jeffreff/fishstory/README.md

 ## Why am I doing this?

-To entertain the user for a brief amount of time for scenarios such as waiting on public transport and to demonstrate my current knowledge in software development using Java Spring Boot.
+To entertain the user for a brief amount of time for scenarios such as waiting on public transport and to demonstrate my current knowledge in software development using: Java Spring Boot, MySQL, Jira Scrum Boards and GitHub.

 ## How did I expect the project to go?